 The Large project typically includes setting up a testbed, generating test data, test scripts, etc. Hence the estimations should be based on all these factors.
 Whereas in small projects, typically the test cycle include test cases writing, execution and regression.

 #8) Are You Going to Perform Load Testing?

 If you need to put considerable time on performance testing then estimate accordingly.
 Estimations for projects, which involve load testing, should be considered differently.

 #9) Do You Know Your Team?

-Software test estimation is the practice which requires the involvement of experienced professionals as well as the introduction of industry-wide best practices like test case point and use case point methods.
+Software test estimation is the practice that requires the involvement of experienced professionals as well as the introduction of industry-wide best practices like test case point and uses case point methods.

 It is also important for adopting an open mind for customizing the required processes.
-The successful implementation of these processes lead to an overall improvement of the testing process.
+The successful implementation of these processes leads to an overall improvement in the testing process.

 This is a guest article by Author “N. Sandhya Rani”.